The History of AI - 1960s

 While no single article can cover everything, semantic networks particularly deserve mention as a major knowledge representation advance that influenced frames and expert systems.

-The post mentions Prolog "arriving just after the decade in 1972," which is accurate but leaves its treatment feeling incomplete.
-Since it's included in the theoretical foundations section, either provide slightly more detail about its 1960s precursors (Kowalski's resolution-based logic) or move it entirely to foreshadowing the 1970s.
+Prolog Chronology: The post mentions Prolog "arriving just after the decade in 1972," which is accurate but leaves its treatment feeling incomplete.
+Since it's included in the theoretical foundations section, either provide slightly more detail about its 1960s precursors (Kowalski's resolution-based logic) or move it entirely to foreshadow the 1970s.
 The current treatment feels caught between decades.

 Visual and Multimedia Suggestions